COSIMA/cosima-recipes/paper/paper.md

 applicable to most operational ocean--sea ice model outputs that can be loaded with Xarray [@hoyer2017xarray].

-Thus, the design renders the Cookbook valuable beyond the immediate the COSIMA context.
+Thus, the design renders the Cookbook valuable beyond the immediate COSIMA context.
 Many research communities maintain model output on shared infrastructure and face the same
 challenge: turning expert tacit knowledge into examples that newcomers can adapt.
 The Cookbook offers a model for how a scientific collaboration can